nuvla/deployment/demo/README.md

 ## Manual Clean Up

-When running the command to remove the stack, it should asynchonously delete all the resources associated with the stack.
-Unfortunately, there are race conditions in the task management that may cause the "demo_frontend" network to enter a state where it cannot be deleted.
+When running the command to remove the stack, it should asynchronously delete all the resources associated with the stack.
+Unfortunately, there are race conditions in the task management that may cause the "nuvla_frontend" network to enter a state where it cannot be deleted.

 The discussion around this issue can be found in a [GitHub issue](https://github.com/moby/moby/issues/32620) and a related